“Sam, please advise me… how do I write a good SEO friendly content?” a frustrated friend once asked me.

 I believe the image above has well-captured everything you need to know about content structuring and how to easily infuse into your SEO copywriting strategy.

-By the way, if you would love to learn how to write SEO friendly posts, these title generator ideas as created by Prince will walk you through the entire process.“Good SEO is paying attention to all the details that most bloggers ignore.” — Ryan Biddulph, BloggingFromParadise.com Click To Tweet
+By the way, if you would love to learn how to write SEO friendly content, these title generator ideas as created by Prince will walk you through the entire process.“Good SEO is paying attention to all the details that most bloggers ignore.” — Ryan Biddulph, BloggingFromParadise.com Click To Tweet

 #4.
 Optimize Your Headlines